MTR Adtranz–CAF EMU: Airport Express stock

-Configuration of an AEL train is (Westbound) E1XX-F1XX-G1XX-H2XX-F2XX-G2XX-J4XX-K4XX (Eastbound).
+The configuration of an AEL train is (Westbound) E1XX-F1XX-G1XX-H2XX-F2XX-G2XX-J4XX-K4XX (Eastbound).
 Except for 'K4XX' cars that have 5 doors on each side, all other cars in AEL have 2 doors on each side and 1 wheelchair space.
 Each passenger car is mounted with 2 LCD monitors at each end for broadcasting entertainment or tourist television programmes and train announcements, such as next-station broadcasts.

 In popular culture

 Two AEL CAF-Trains are featured in the film Shock Wave 2.
 The unit E104/K404 was destroyed by the explosives and the Davy Crockett bomb, the other one was damaged by the nuclear device's shockwave and stalled on the broken Tsing Ma Bridge.